Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 * Open a terminal windows where the executable `image-analysis-samples.exe` is located.

-* Copy the image files `sample*.jpg` to the current folder, such that it resides in the same folder as the executable `image-analysis-samples.exe`:
+* Copy the image file `sample.jpg` to the current folder, such that it resides in the same folder as the executable `image-analysis-samples.exe`:
     ```
-    cp ../../sample*.jpg .
+    cp ../../sample.jpg .
     ```

 * Run the sample in one of two ways: